matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 <sup>[Image credit](#image_credits)</sup>

-There are other approaches to star extraction, in particular I've previously had success with Lang et al.'s method described in section 2.1 of the paper [Astrometry.net: Blind astrometric calibration of arbitrary astronomical images](http://arxiv.org/abs/0910.2233), however, it wasn't effective in this case, possibly due to the highly quantized nature of the brightness-stretched images.
+There are other approaches to star extraction in particular I've previously had success with Lang et al.'s method described in section 2.1 of the paper [Astrometry.net: Blind astrometric calibration of arbitrary astronomical images](http://arxiv.org/abs/0910.2233), however it wasn't effective in this case possibly due to the highly quantized nature of the brightness-stretched images.
 External tools are available too, such as [SExtractor](http://www.astromatic.net/software/sextractor) which I didn't try but may be worth considering if you're looking to do star extraction yourself.